26 children die as fire breaks out in Liberia boarding school

 Two teachers are also among the dead.
 While two survivors were taken to a local hospital and remain in a critical condition.

-Liberia's President George Weah visited the site Wednesday morning and later tweeted his condolences to the families of the bereaved.
+Liberia's President George Weah visited the site Wednesday morning and said: "I was touched by the terrible news and decided to rush here to see for myself the families of the children and the community leadership to extend my sympathy."

-"My prayers go out to the families of the children that died last night in Paynesville City; as a result of a deadly fire that engulfed their school building.
-This is a tough time for the families of the victims and all of Liberia.
-Deepest condolences go out to the bereaved."
+"It is saddening even when a single citizen dies; what much more about 28 children, potential leaders, who were aspiring for a better and prosperous future," he added.

+The President said he will launch an investigation into how the fire started.

-The victims will be buried Wednesday in line with Islamic funeral rites, Kelgbeh said.
+The victims will be buried Wednesday in line with Islamic funeral rites, which stipulates that a person must be buried as soon as possible after they die, often within 24 hours.